cornerstones of my choreographic practice

 Choreography of attention

 Throughout my choreographic practice, I aspire to introduce a broader understanding of dance and choreography in the context of both artistic and social experience.
 I situate my artistic practice within a field of choreography as expanded practice.
 I explore spatio-temporal aspects of choreography, extended beyond dance, bodily expression, representation and style, applied on dancers and audience movement, scenography/installation, sound, light, scents and objects.
-Using the choreography as a general referent for any structuring enables me to observe and examine the ‘choreography of the attention’ that emerged as an interface generated by the interplay of audience agency, dancers actions and agentive capacity of objects/installation.
+Using the choreography as a general referent for any structuring enables me to observe and examine the ‘choreography of the attention’ that emerges as an interface generated by the interplay of audience agency, dancers actions and agentive capacity of objects/installation.
 The approach based on the idea that choreography is impossible without the performance of all the bodies gathered within, enables events that were co-choreographed till the certain extent by the audience presence and choices.

 Interrelational ecology and immersion